Some features and content are currently unavailable today due to maintenance at our service provider. Status updates

 ORIGINALITY

-Manuscripts submitted for review and possible publication in IRRODL must be original material that has not been published nor submitted for review/publication elsewhere.
+Manuscripts submitted to IRRODL must be original material that has not been published or submitted for review elsewhere.

-3. Articles distributed as conference proceedings or self-published in blogs or institutional repositories should normally be revised substantially before review and possible publication by IRRODL.
+2. Articles distributed as conference proceedings or self-published in blogs or institutional repositories should be substantially revised before submission.
 If your article is derived from a thesis or dissertation, please provide the name of the institution to which it was submitted, the date of submission, the author(s), and the supervisor.
-(The editor may ask to review in detail the publication/distribution history of any work to make this determination.)
+The editor may ask to review in detail the publication/distribution history of any work to make this determination.

-ESL/New Authors: If you are uncertain about whether your paper meets the standards required by a peer-reviewed journal, please consider seeking advice and assistance from AuthorAid at http://www.authoraid.info/ (mentoring service free-of-charge) or American Journal Experts at http://www.journalexperts.com/ (fee-based editing, review, and translation service).
+ESL/New Authors: If you are uncertain whether your paper meets the standards required by a peer-reviewed journal, please seek advice and assistance from a professional agency or an editor, such as AuthorAid at http://www.authoraid.info/ (a free-of-charge mentoring service).

 Information for contributors